nazmulhyder/ESimSol-ERP/README.md

 ## 🎯 **Project Goals**

 1. **Enhance ERP Functionality**
-   Deliver tailored solutions that address the specific needs of the textile and garment industry, ensuring smooth and efficient workflows.
+   Deliver tailored solutions that address the specific needs of the textile  industry, ensuring smooth and efficient workflows.

 2. **Improve Performance**
    Optimize backend services to handle large datasets and concurrent operations with minimal latency.